nothub/fonk/README.md

 ### Build

 To build honk, you will need a go compiler version 1.20 or later.
-And libsqlite3.

 ```sh
 git clone https://github.com/nothub/honk.git